Substance use disorder: Social determinants

 Among older adults, being divorced, separated, or single, having more financial resources, lack of religious affiliation, bereavement, involuntary retirement, and homelessness are all associated with alcohol problems, including alcohol use disorder.
-Issues may often be interconnected: people without jobs are more likely to abuse substancesx which then makes them unable to work.
+Issues may often be interconnected: people without jobs are more likely to abuse substances which then makes them unable to work.
 Not having a job leads to stress and sometimes depression which in turn can cause an individual to increase substance use.
 This leads to a cycle of substance abuse and unemployment.
+Housing instability and homelessness are associated with increased risk of substance use and can create barriers to accessing treatment and recovery support.
 The likelihood of substance abuse can increase during childhood.
 Through a study conducted in 2021 about the effect childhood experiences have on future substance use, researchers found that there is a direct connection between the two factors.
 Individuals that had experiences in their childhood which left them traumatized in some way had a much higher chance of substance abuse.

 While SUD is often viewed as a person-centered issue, it is also a family disease.
 Individuals struggling with substance abuse frequently damage relationships with loved ones, and in severe cases, SUD can lead to family separation through divorce or intervention by government agencies like Child Protective Services (CPS).
 Unfortunately, it may even result in suicide, leaving families to grieve.
 SUD is commonly associated with a range of emotional and psychological problems, including anger, guilt, depression, anxiety, and violence.
 These issues not only affect the individual but also their family and community.
 To effectively combat SUD, it's crucial to address its causes particularly in mental health challenges.
 By improving access to mental health care, people can help prevent and treat substance use more effectively.
 There are many programs available to support individuals and families affected by SUD.
 These include therapy centers, support groups, and dedicated treatment facilities such as Bear River Health, Sacred Heart, Harbor Hall, and ATS.
 Peer support plays a vital role in recovery.
 Organizations like Al-Anon/Nar-Anon, AA/NA, Celebrate Recovery, and DHARMA provide the support to individuals and families navigating the challenges of substance use.